laravel-hyperf/laravel-hyperf.com/docs/docs/blade.md

 #### Additional Dependencies

-If your component requires dependencies from Laravel's [service container](/docs/container), you may list them before any of the component's data attributes and they will automatically be injected by the container:
+If your component requires dependencies from Laravel Hyperf's [service container](/docs/container), you may list them before any of the component's data attributes and they will automatically be injected by the container:

 ```php
 use App\Services\AlertCreator;